project-illium/illium-documentation/docs/developers/macros.md

 - Modules may import other modules, but cannot do circular imports.
 - All top level functions and variables defined in the module are exported.

 The preprocessor takes in a dependency directory as an argument.
-The dependency directory may have sub-directories.
+The dependency directory may have subdirectories.

 ```
 /deps